-- Failure in a PLC Fieldbus master or failure in a Fieldbus cable connection between one master and slave. - Failure in a Digital Gateway or failure at the switchgear bus connection to a single Digital Gateway.
+- Failure in a PLC Fieldbus master or failure in a Fieldbus cable connection between one master and slave. - Failure in a MNS Digital Gateway or failure at the switchgear bus connection to a single MNS Digital Gateway.

-Figure 20 Redundancy configuration and possible failure scenario
+Figure 21 Redundancy configuration and possible failure scenario

-If a failure is detected, from one of the 2 cases detailed above an integrated system mechanism ensures a bump less changeover from the 'Primary' Digital Gateway to the 'Backup' Digital Gateway.
-All process data, alarms and events and the system status information are then available from the Backup Digital Gateway which will become the Primary Digital Gateway after the switch over.
+If a failure is detected, from one of the 2 cases detailed above an integrated system mechanism ensures a bump less changeover from the 'Primary' MNS Digital Gateway to the 'Backup' MNS Digital Gateway.
+All process data, alarms and events and the system status information is then available from the Backup MNS Digital Gateway which will become the Primary MNS Digital Gateway after the switch over.